-Performance Triggers Trigger Conditions Remedies/Cure Class C Notes Interest Subordination Event The gross cumulative default ratio > 10% If the conditions are met, payment of Interest on the class C $$ notes will be subordinated to the payment of Principal of the class A and B notes $.$ Cash trapping The cumulative default ratio exceeds certain ratio level over deal life (see table on page 28) If the conditions are met, any excess spread (remaining after having paid principal of the rated notes and any other amount payable to the issuer creditors according to documentation) will be trapped and applied as interest available proceeds for the next IPD.
+Performance Triggers Trigger Conditions Remedies/Cure Class C Notes Interest Subordination Event The gross cumulative default ratio > 10% If the conditions are met, payment of Interest on the class C $$ will be subordinated to the payment of Principal of the class A and B notes .
+Cash trapping The cumulative default ratio exceeds certain ratio level over deal life If the conditions are met, any excess spread (remaining after having paid principal on the rated notes and any other amount payable to the issuer creditors according to documentation) will be trapped and applied as interest available proceeds for the next IPD.